 - Whisk dry ingredients in a large bowl.

 - Measure out milk in a large liquid measuring cup.
 Then add vanilla and melted butter and whisk.

 - Add wet to dry and gently, slowly whisk until just combined.
 Small lumps are fine – don’t overmix.

 - Let set for 5 minutes while you preheat your griddle to medium-low heat.
 You want it warm but not screaming hot – definitely on the low-side of medium.

 - Once hot scoop scant 1/4 cup measurements onto a griddle or pan lightly greased with non-stick spray.
-Should make ~10 pancakes.
-Flip when bubbles appear on top - 2-3 minutes.
+Should make ~10 pancakes (as original recipe is written).
+Flip when bubbles appear on top – 2-3 minutes.
 Cook for another 2 more minutes on the other side.

-- Place on a large plate and keep warm in a 200 degree oven until ready for serving.
+- Place on a large plate and keep warm in a 200-degree F (93 C) oven until ready for serving.

-- Top with butter, cinnamon sugar and a drizzle of warm maple syrup or honey.
-I went with honey because it's what I had on hand + it made it like a true sopapilla experience.
-But if vegan, agave or maple syrup will do fine.
+- Top with vegan butter, cinnamon sugar, and a drizzle of warm maple syrup or honey.
+I went with honey because it's what I had on hand + it made it feel like a true sopapilla experience.
+However, to keep these vegan, serve with agave or maple syrup.